QubesOS/qubes-doc/introduction/support.rst

 Given that there may be impostors and others trying to lead you astray, how should you sort the good advice from the bad?
 This is up to each individual to decide, but it helps to know that many members of our community have proven themselves knowledgeable through their :doc:`contributions </introduction/contributing>` to the project.
 Often, these individuals sign their messages with the same key as (or another key authenticated by) the one they use to :doc:`sign their contributions </developer/code/code-signing>`.

-For example, you might find it easier to trust advice from someone who has a proven track record of :doc:`contributing software packages </developer/general/package-contributions>` or `contributing to the documentation <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__.
+For example, you might find it easier to trust advice from someone who has a proven track record of :doc:`contributing software packages </developer/general/package-contributions>` or :doc:`contributing to the documentation </developer/general/how-to-edit-the-documentation>`.
 It’s unlikely that individuals who have worked hard to build good reputations for themselves through their contributions over the years would risk giving malicious advice in signed messages to public mailing lists.
 Since every contribution to the Qubes OS Project is publicly visible and cryptographically signed, anyone would be in a position to :doc:`verify </project-security/verifying-signatures>` that these came from the same keyholder.

 Discussion guidelines
 ---------------------